Selling a UK property from abroad

 Choosing a solicitor when selling a UK property from abroad

 Choosing the right solicitor will also have a big impact on the speed and success of your house sale.

-If you are selling a UK property from abroad, you’ll want to ensure that your solicitor is easily contactable, even if you’re in different time zones.
+If you are selling a UK property from abroad, you’ll want to ensure that your solicitor is easily contactable.
 Some solicitors have thoroughly embraced the convenience and flexibility that technological advances offer, others are still very traditional with their processes.
 If you’re selling a UK home whilst living abroad, it will be important that your solicitor understands your personal situation and is happy to offer flexibility.
-It should be possible for your solicitor to manage the entire property sale process online, using email for all formal communication, which will mean you won’t need to meet with your solicitor in person at all.
+It should be possible for your solicitor to manage the entire property sale process online.
+Using email for all formal communication will mean you won’t need to meet with your solicitor in person at all.

 What’s the best way to sell my property from abroad?